Lithill/Brain-Worms/README.md

 3.
 	1. Expected behaviour: Worm animations are always visible when requested by the code
    2. Actual bevahiour: Sometimes some picked worm animations are skipped, even though they are not repeats of the previous picked worm
    3. Solution: Are there worm gaps because it's taking away the class that it previously gave?
-Or trying to apply a class to one that already has the class, and therefore toggles it off?
+Or trying to apply a class to one that already has the class, and therefore toggles it off instead of animating?

 ### Known Bugs